openharmony/docs/en/application-dev/quick-start/arkts-builder.md

 - The parameter type must be the same as the declared parameter type.
 The **undefined** or **null** constants as well as expressions evaluating to these values are not allowed.

-- All parameters are immutable inside the@Builder decorated function.
+- All parameters are immutable inside the @Builder decorated function.

 - The \@Builder function body follows the same [syntax rules](arkts-create-custom-components.md#build-function) as the **build** function.